North Carolina vs. Wake Forest NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- North Carolina and its opponents have gone over the current 75.5-point total in four of eight games (50%) this season.
+- North Carolina and its opponents have combined to score more than 76.5 points in three of eight games this season.

-- Wake Forest's games have gone over 75.5 points in two opportunities this season.
+- Wake Forest has combined with its opponents to score more than 76.5 points in two games this season.

-- The two teams combine to average 79.9 points per game, 4.4 more than the over/under in this contest.
+- The two teams combine to score 79.9 points per game, 3.4 more than the total in this contest.

-- This contest's over/under is 20.8 points more than the 54.7 these two squads combine to allow per game this season.
+- The 54.7 combined points per game that these two squads have allowed this season are 21.8 fewer than the 76.5 total in this contest.

-- The average total in Tar Heels games this season is 65.8, 9.7 points fewer than Saturday's total of 75.5 .
+- The Tar Heels and their opponents score an average of 65.8 points per game, 10.7 fewer than Saturday's total.

-- The 62.9 PPG average total in Demon Deacons games this season is 12.6 points fewer than this game's over/under.
+- The 76.5 over/under in this game is 13.6 points above the 62.9 average total in Demon Deacons games this season.

 North Carolina Stats and Trends

+- In North Carolina's eight games this year, it has three wins against the spread.

-- This season, the Tar Heels have an ATS record of 3-4 in their seven games as a favorite of 2.5 points or more.
+- This season, the Tar Heels have an against the spread record of 3-4 in their seven games as a favorite of 2.5 points or more.

-- North Carolina's games this year have gone over the total in five out of eight opportunities (62.5%).
+- North Carolina's games this year have hit the over five times in eight opportunities (62.5%).

-- When North Carolina records more than 23.9 points, it is 3-3 against the spread and 4-2 overall.
+- North Carolina is 3-3 against the spread and 4-2 overall this season when the team scores more than 23.9 points.

-- In games that North Carolina churns out more than 422.1 yards, the team is 3-2 against the spread and 3-2 overall.
+- When North Carolina picks up over 422.1 yards, the team is 3-2 against the spread and 3-2 overall.

-- The Tar Heels have turned the ball over 11 times this season, six fewer than the Demon Deacons have forced (17).
+- The Tar Heels have 11 giveaways this season, while the Demon Deacons have 17 takeaways .

 - Find the latest spread and moneyline odds for North Carolina at SISportsbook.